 - Failing to perform proper inspections and maintenance on commercial trucks may lead to equipment malfunction, which can easily cause an accident that leaves innocent people seriously injured.

-If you were injured in an accident with a commercial truck, an Austin truck accident lawyer at the Lowenberg & Kumar Law Firm can review your case to determine if a violation of trucking regulations was involved.
+If you were injured in an accident with a commercial truck, an Houston truck accident lawyer at the Lowenberg & Kumar Law Firm can review your case to determine if a violation of trucking regulations was involved.
 Call our firm at (832) 241-6000 today.